young home care worker in uniform accompanying an elderly person

 Emotional support is the heart of companion care.
 It’s about creating a real connection that helps seniors feel seen and valued.
 This is incredibly important, as consistent social interaction can have powerful health benefits.

 For example, a 2023 study from Johns Hopkins showed that socially isolated older adults had a 27% higher risk of developing dementia.
 Simple activities, like going to the movies or attending community events, are more than just fun outings.
-They are powerful tools that fight loneliness and build coping skills for social anxiety.
+They are powerful tools that fight loneliness.

 Organizations like local Area Agencies on Aging often host events and programs perfect for this.
-These services are designed to keep seniors engaged with their communities, which directly boosts mental health and reduces the feeling of isolation.
+These services are designed to keep seniors engaged with their communities, which directly boosts mental health.

 Daily Living Assistance